Your favourite Christian Radio station

 Radio Pulpit is an established, reliable, relevant media voice and preferred Christian radio station and partner in South Africa and beyond.
 With more than four decades of broadcasting experience, this trusted brand is a welcome voice in households and businesses across the country.

 We bring you the current Word of God and perspective and insight into all aspects of life.
 Radio Pulpit provides all the inspiration you need to make it through each day.
 Our programmes help restore family values, equip South Africa’s young people as tomorrow’s leaders, and build a moral nation.
 We address current and relevant issues with a biblical perspective.

 Radio Pulpit is Your Daily Companion for news, music, lifestyle and business matters, all based on the Word of God.
 Our shows include experts in every field to guide listeners on their life’s journey.
-Along with Radio Cape Pulpit and the I Am Youth Movement; we form part of the Pulpit Media Group.
-Radio Pulpit’s first broadcast was on 5 August 1981.
+Along with Radio Cape Pulpit and I Am Youth; we form part of the Pulpit Media Group.
+Radio Pulpit’s first broadcast was on 4 August 1981.
 We also recently launched the Radio Pulpit online business directory.